Rubinjo/HWGAN/README.md

   </a>
 </p>

 This project was executed as a school assignment at the University of Twente.
-HWGAN is our own implementation of a handwriting replicator build with a GAN and OCR neural network.
+HWGAN is our own implementation of a handwriting generator build with a GAN and OCR neural network.
 The neural networks in this project have been build with [tensorflow](https://github.com/tensorflow/tensorflow).

 ## Project Overview